Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Introduction

-Observe that $f$-factor and $f$-edge cover are {\em complementary} problems: if $C$ is an $f_C$-edge cover, the complementary edge set $F = E\backslash C$ is necessarily an $f_F$-factor, where $f_F(v) = \deg(v)-f_C(v)$.
+Observe that $f$-matching and $f$-edge cover are {\em complementary} problems: if $C$ is an $f_C$-edge cover, the complementary edge set $F = E\backslash C$ is necessarily an $f_F$-matching, where $f_F(v) = \deg(v)-f_C(v)$.
 Complementarity implies that any polynomial-time algorithm for one problem solves the other in polynomial time, but it says nothing about the precise complexity of solving them exactly or approximately.
 Indeed, this phenomenon is very well known in the realm of NP-complete problems.
-For example, Maximum Independent Set and Minimum Vertex Cover are complementary problems, but have completely different approximation profiles.
-Gabow's $O(m\sqrt{f_F(V)})$ cardinality $f_F$-factor algorithm~\cite{Gab83} implies that $f_C$-edge cover is computed in $O(m\sqrt{m - f_C(V)}) = O(m^{3/2})$ time, and says nothing about the approximability of $f_C$-edge cover.
+For example, Maximum Independent Set and Minimum Vertex Cover are complementary problems, but have completely different approximation profiles: Minimum Vertex Cover has a well-known polynomial time $2$-approximation algorithm, while it is NP-hard to approximate Maximum Independent Set within $n^{1-\epsilon}$ for any $\epsilon > 0$~\cite{Has99, zuckerman07}.
+Gabow's $O(m\sqrt{f_F(V)})$ cardinality $f_F$-matching algorithm~\cite{Gab83} implies that $f_C$-edge cover is computed in $O(m\sqrt{2m - f_C(V)}) = O(m^{3/2})$ time, and says nothing about the approximability of $f_C$-edge cover.
 As far as we are aware, the fastest approximation algorithms for $f_C$-edge cover (see~\cite{Pothen-etal}) treat it as a general weighted Set Cover problem on 2-element sets. \Chvatal's analysis \cite{Chvatal79} shows the greedy algorithm is an $H(2)$-approximation, where $H(2)=3/2$ is the 2nd harmonic number.

 Our interest in the {\em approximate} $f$-edge cover problem is inspired by a new application to anonymizing data in environments where users have different privacy demands; see~\cite{Pothen-etal,Choromanski-etal,KP16}.
 Here the data records correspond to edges and the privacy demand of $v$ is measured by $f(v)$; the goal is to anonymize as few records to satisfy everyone's privacy demands.